bharadwaj031/angular-customer-management/README.md

-# Customer Registration — Webterkk Application
+# Customer Registration - Sample Angular Application

 This project is a application demonstrating a more fully developed realistic single page angular application.